what will be

 Repost: The Crucial Difference Between the Fall of Sri Lanka and the Dutch Uprising

 A blog post can only introduce a topic.
-For more study on various topics, click here for links to Christian bookstores and other Christian sites.
+Click here for links to Christian bookstores and other Christian sites.
+There are sites that teach on faith, prayer, confession, healing and general Bible teaching.